tae898/explicit-memory-private/Let's simplify the above code.md

-1. Implement finding memories based on some condition.

-   1. Return a list of Memory objects

 1. Working memory is defined as all short-term memories + partial long-term memory

    1. This method takes three arguments: `trigger_node`, `hops` and,